Kim E-Z: Pre-debut

 Kim E-Z graduated from Kyung Hee University's dance program in 1997.

 Career

 As its oldest member, Kim had been the leader of Baby V.O.X and had been assigned the 'sexy' role in the group.
 She was the group's rapper and sang sub vocals.

 In March 2006, after Baby V.O.X broke up, Kim decided to pursue an acting career.
 She has also worked as an MC for MNET.

-She is married to a stock manager Song Hyun Seok since April 2010 and gave birth to her first son on April 5, 2011.
+She is married to a stock manager Song Hyun Seok since April 2010.